ApryseSDK/pdftron-flutter/README.md

 ```

 #### hideTopToolbars
-bool, default to false
+bool, defaults to false.

-Defines whether to show both the top nav app bar and the annotation toolbar.
+Defines whether to hide both the top app nav bar and the annotation toolbar.

 ```dart
 config.hideTopToolbars = true;
 ```

 #### hideTopAppNavBar
-bool, default to false
+bool, defaults to false.

-Defines whether to show the top nav app bar.
+Defines whether to hide the top navigation app bar.

 ```dart
 config.hideTopAppNavBar = true;
 ```

 #### showLeadingNavButton
-bool, default to true
+bool, defaults to true.

 Defines whether to show the leading navigation button.